SellaRafaeli/giving_profiles/README.md

 view organizations by cause
-user profile: visualization of donations by cause, type delete single donation
+user profile: visualization of donations by cause, type delete single donation enable "verifying" a user by admin (blue checkmark)

 questions: can you give me: